teaghan/AI-Enhanced-Education/md_files/Activity_AI_Tutors.md

 ### **Objective**

-Your goal is to build an AI tutor that mimics **one of the many roles** you play in the classroom—whether through direct interaction with students or indirectly, such as providing feedback on their work.
+Your goal is to build an AI tutor that mimics **one of the many roles** you play in the classroom—whether through direct one-on-one interaction with students or indirect interaction, such as providing feedback on their work.

 To do this, you’ll craft clear instructions and guidelines to shape how the tutor interacts with students, ensuring its responses align with your teaching objectives.

-After testing the tutor using the **Test Interaction feature**, you can make final adjustments before launching it for others to explore.
+After testing the tutor, you can make adjustments before launching it for others to explore.

 ---